sschepanski/data-science-portfolio/Stroke_Prediction/README.md

 4. **Feature Selection:** Identifying and selecting the most relevant clinical features crucial for our predictive task.
 5. **Model Selection and Training:** Choosing suitable machine learning algorithms tailored to our classification objective, and training and refining the selected models to optimize performance.
 6. **Model Evaluation:** Thoroughly assessing the efficacy of the models using diverse evaluation metrics.
+7. **Fine-Tuning:** Interatively refining the models to optimise performance.
-7. **Feature Importance:** Analyzing the importance of clinical features in the predictive model to understand which variables contribute significantly to stroke prediction.
+8. **Feature Importance:** Analyzing the importance of clinical features in the predictive model to understand which variables contribute significantly to stroke prediction.
-8. **Conclusion:** A concise summary encapsulating our findings and an evaluation of the predictive model's effectiveness.
+9. **Conclusion:** A concise summary encapsulating our findings and an evaluation of the predictive model's effectiveness.

 ## Data Dictionary